 - AVOID ALL-CAPS.
 Don't write in all capital letters.
 It is interpreted by many as yelling and makes your post less readable.
 The same goes for using lots of bold or italics, or using multiple exclamation marks to stress your points.

-Zotero developers and many community members read every post.
+Zotero developers and many dedicated community members read every post.

 If you don't receive a response right away, give it time.
 If you're having a serious issue and think your post may have slipped through the cracks, post a polite follow-up to the same thread asking if anyone has had a chance to look into your issue.
 Don't create a new thread for the same issue, as it will likely just be deleted.

 After posting to the forums, be sure to follow up.
-Use the e-mail notification options or Atom/RSS feeds in the left column of forum pages to watch for responses, which may request additional information.
+You'll automatically receive an email notification the first time someone replies to a thread you've posted to, but you won't receive additional notifications until you visit the thread again, so it's a good idea to click through to the thread to ensure that you're notified the next time someone responds.
+(You can also subscribe to the forums using a feed reader.)
 If a suggested solution solves your issue, post a comment to the thread to let others know.
 If it doesn't, confirm that you've tried what was suggested, and explain what happened when you did so.

 If you resolve a problem on your own, post an update to the thread, and say what you did to fix it.
 Other people may be having the same issue and may benefit from your experience, or you may be able to provide the developers with additional information to fix the problem.